chibui191/dsc-project-template/README.md

 |  2 | cnn_3    | 0.101416  |   0.968876 | 0.974114 |    0.983494 |
 |  3 | cnn_4    | 0.0569717 |   0.986948 | 0.993188 |    0.989145 |

+Although all 4 models have very high overall accuracy, `cnn_4` has higher Accuracy, Recall and Precision across the board.

 ![Training set confusion matrix](./images/train_confusion_mat.png)

 ![Validation set confusion matrix](./images/val_confusion_mat.png)

+Printouts of the confusion matrices (Training vs. Validation set) shows that there's some overfitting (the model has a 100% accuracy on the training set, and 98.69% on the Validation set).
+Yet this gap is relatively small.

-False Negative cases by 3 previous models that were corrected by `cnn_4`:
+We can also look at the False Negative cases by 3 previous models that were corrected by `cnn_4`:

 ![Corrected False Negatives](./images/corrected_by_cnn_4.png)

+2 out of 4 images have a probability prediction of 0.999.
+It would be interesting to later see what the model deemed to be discriminative features of these images.

 #### Model Evaluation (on Testing Set)